About the Program

 How do I know if my college/university is a VentureWell member?

-Check the list of current VentureWell member institutions or call and inquire.
+Check the list of current VentureWell member institutions, or email and inquire.

 How can my college/university become a VentureWell member?

 Membership is annual and applies to your entire university or college.
-Membership fees are waived until June 30, 2023.
-Learn more about VentureWell Membership here.
+Membership is currently free.
+Learn more about VentureWell Membership.

 How do I apply?